unbug/js-middleware/README.md

 # js-middleware

-Powerful Javascript Middleware Pattern Implementation, manage and apply middleweares for any object.
+Powerful Javascript Middleware Pattern implementation, apply middleweares to any object.
+A painless solution to make codes as scalable and maintainable as ReduxJS and ExpressJS.

 ## Links
  - [Project overview](https://unbug.github.io/js-middleware/)